Killing of Michael Ovsjannikov: Trial

 Harrison's court-martial began on 28 May 2024, while the murder trial started on 30 September of the same year.
 Harrison was represented by three attorneys and entered a not guilty plea, asserting that evidence implicated Robert Cain in the murder.
 If convicted, Harrison faced life imprisonment and a dishonorable discharge.
 Unlike in German judicial proceedings, co-plaintiffs were not accepted in the trial.
 Ovsjannikov's family still attended, but had problems following the trial as there was no translation.
 An interpreter, Denise W., was provided only after relatives complained in a local SWR interview; W. was one of the special agents that handled Harrison's interrogation.
+The tribunal was headed by Colonel Jennifer Powell, who previously served as a military judge at Kadena Air Base.

-The tribunal's judge, Colonel Jennifer Powell, refused to enter the confession made in German custody, following an appeal by Harrison's lawyer, Grover Baxley.
+Judge Powell refused to enter the confession made in German custody, following an appeal by Harrison's lawyer, Grover Baxley.
 Baxley's appeal alleged that Harrison had signed a document asking for his agreement to interrogation by marking the "no" box, but told a variation of "if you don't want to speak to us, you'll be going to jail tonight" by an investigator, which Harrison, according to Baxley, interpreted as a threat to change his decision.
 The prosecution argued that Harrison had signed the "no" box by accident and was asked verbally five times if he really agreed to interrogation.

 Judge Powell was in agreement with Baxley that the confession had been obtained "involuntarily", citing Baxley's claims that Harrison was "confused" about his rights, not informed that a homicide had occurred, and that he was threatened with an overnight jail stay if he did not confess.
 It was also alleged by Powell that Harrison had not been informed of his right to remain silent under U.S. law.
 Powell rejected the claim that Harrison was denied his right to counsel at the beginning of his interrogation, as there was no record of Harrison making such a request.
 Although the unsealing of trial records in 2025 showed that Powell's decision was based on Baxley's appeal, said document only cited the protocol of the interrogation by the OSI agents, which no longer involved German police.